When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Complex Carbohydrates

-Complex carbohydrates contain Vitamin B12, which will be passed to your baby through breast milk.
-Vitamin B12 supports the growth of your baby’s nervous system.
+Plus, complex carbohydrates often contain Vitamin B12.
+This passes through breast milk and supports the development of your baby’s nervous system.

 2. Iron-Rich Foods